rehierl/node-tree-outliner/3-4-0-design-5.md

 Obviously, consistent transformations (and consequently dynamic support) are unreasonably difficult (if not impossible), if a section contains top-level nodes that belong to different parent nodes.
-Because of that, sections need to end with the exit event of the first node's parent node.
+Because of that, sections must end with the exit event of the first node's parent.

 **DEFINITION**
-The parent node of a section's first node will be referred to as the section's "parent container".
+The parent node of a section's first node is said to be the section's "parent container".

 Note that the parent container of a section either is the section's sectioning node (type-1), or the parent node of its sectioning node (type-2).